voyeg3r/dotfaster/vim/wiki/dicasvim.md

     cgn ............. change next searched pattern
     n ............... go to next occurrence
     . ............... repeat last change

+In order to change this:

+    // this is just a test
+    // this is just a test
+    // this is just a test
+    // this is just a test
+    // this is just a test
+    // this is just a test
+    // this is just a test
+    // this is just a test
+    // this is just a test
+    // this is just a test

+To this:

+    /* this is just a test */
+    /* this is just a test */
+    /* this is just a test */
+    /* this is just a test */
+    /* this is just a test */
+    /* this is just a test */
+    /* this is just a test */
+    /* this is just a test */
+    /* this is just a test */
+    /* this is just a test */

+    :let @/='//'

+    cgn /*
+    then typte `.` a bunch of times

+    vip
+    :'<,>'norm A */

+Another way to set `//` as the word we are changing with `cgn` is doing a reverse search:

+    ?//<CR>
+    cgN ................. performing changes backwards

+Or setting `/` as part of `iskeyword` which is not recommendable:

+    :setlocal iskeyword+=/

+OBS: when changing case with `gUgn`set noignorecase otherwise it will not work!

 # Moving around - |anti pattern|